falseywinchnet/airspyhf/airspy-r2-rewrite/firmware/NEXT_ADVANCEMENT.md

 # Firmware next advancement

-Status: V8 withdrawn; V9 release flashed and byte-verified on R2 and Mini
+Status: V11 packed-ring release flashed and byte-verified on R2 and Mini
 Baseline: ten-bank steered ring, M4-only grants, M0 retirement ring Wire compatibility: unchanged legacy Airspy One API and headerless sample stream Driver requirement: the armed start sequence, from libairspy 1.0.12 onward

+The public packing control now selects the ten-bank in-place packed transport in every normal build.
+The former `AIRSPY_EXPERIMENTAL_RING_PACKING` guard was renamed `AIRSPY_RING_PACKING` and made part of the standard M4 flags.
+Unpacked mode is unchanged.

 ## Implementation result